rtotheb2000/macOS-ThinkPad-T480s-catalina/README.md

 # macOS catalina beta on Lenovo ThinkPad T480s

+## Important Information

+I will no longer maintain this repository because I switched to a X1 YOGA 7th generation.

+## General Information

 This repository is a working progress of the clover folder used to install catalina beta on a Lenovo ThinkPad T480s.
 I started with https://github.com/linusyang92/macOS-ThinkPad-T480s and realised that an update to catalina beta results in a kernel panic.
 After some testing I found that the VirtualSMC.kext prevents the installation.
 So this clover folder excludes this file.